Tour This Purr-fectly Fun Home

 The quirk is something the longtime scavenger and founder of Junk Bonanza vintage shows encourages others to embrace.
 “People sometimes ask my advice on whether they should buy XYZ at a flea market, or if they should collect this rather than that,” Ki says.
 “My response: Does it make you smile?
 Simple as that sounds, that’s my rule.”

-ON THE MOVE: Ki's new home will be featured in the upcoming book Small Spaces, Big Appeal by Fifi O-Neill.
+ON THE MOVE: Ki's new home is featured in Fifi O'Neill's new book Small Spaces, Big Appeal .

 PHOTOS Edmund Barr